-I am so happy to say my first book of poetry, Fulcrum: Selected Poems, has just been published by Nirala Press and is now available in hardcover on Amazon.
+My first book of poetry, Fulcrum: Selected Poems, published by Nirala Press, is available in hardcover on Amazon.

 FULCRUM -Sparkling musicality, deep emotion and discerning reflection distinguish O’ Garden’s poems.
 Here is a fine intelligence at work-and at play-revealing a tonic pe

 rspective in a range of poetic expression, including lyric, narrative and her own innovative “fulcrum” forms.
 Her close observation and sensual delight in language make “Fulcrum” an experience both grounding and uplifting.

 Several writers I respect have shared gratifying words about this collection.
 Read them here.

 “For many years now, the poet, playwright, and memoirist Irene O’Garden has been a hero to me.
 I think of her as a walking, writing, beam of light.
 It is my hope that with the release of ‘Glad to be Human’ numberless others will come to know her gifts and, most of all, her captivating talent for wonder and marvel.”
 Elizabeth Gilbert author of Eat, Pray, Love and other works.

 Winner of a 2012 Pushcart Prize, Glad to Be Human is a lyric and passionate outburst of appreciation for our lives in the 21st century.
 In rhythmic and sensual language this joie de couer returns us to the daily beauties and bounties of human life: its pleasures, its relationships, its diversity, its creativity and the poignant cycle of life itself.
 It is a rare and affirming piece of work that throws wide and loving arms around our world.

 FOREST, WHAT WOULD YOU LIKE?